d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 $$ \text{statistical significance }= 1 - \alpha = P(\text{reject } H_0 \mid H_0 \text{ is true} ).$$

-It is also referred to as *type I error* or *false positive*.
+It is also referred to as the *type I error* or *false positive*.
 The $\alpha$, is called as the *significance level* and its commonly used value is $5\%$, i.e., $1-\alpha = 95\%$.
-Statistical significance can be explained as the level of risk that we are willing to take, when we reject a true null hypothesis.
+Statistical significance level can be explained as the level of risk that we are willing to take, when we reject a true null hypothesis.

-:numref:`fig_statistical_significance` shows the the observations' values and probability of a given normal distribution in a two-sample hypothesis test. if the observation data point is located outsides the $95\%$ threshold, it will be a very unlikely observation under the null hypothesis assumption.
+:numref:`fig_statistical_significance` shows the the observations' values and probability of a given normal distribution in a two-sample hypothesis test.
+If the observation data point is located outsides the $95\%$ threshold, it will be a very unlikely observation under the null hypothesis assumption.
 Hence, there might be something wrong with the null hypothesis and we will reject it.

 ![Statistical significance.](../img/statistical_significance.svg)
 :label:`fig_statistical_significance`